peric/LabbyBundle/README.md

       uploads: # you can define more different mappings
         src: example.com:/var/www/uploads/ # Mind the trailing slash
         dst: web/uploads/
+  after: [ 'fos:elastica:populate' ] # you can specify as many commands as you want

 ```

 **Use the command to sync**